Robert Lopez Mendy

-Robert Waly Lopez Mendy (born 23 February 1987) is a Senegalese professional footballer who plays as a striker for Philippine club Kaya F.C.–Iloilo.
+Robert Waly Lopez Mendy (born 23 February 1987) is a Senegalese professional footballer who plays as a Forward.

-Career
+Club career

 Green Archers United

 Lopez Mendy moved to the Philippines in August 2013 to play in the United Football League (UFL).
 He joined Green Archers United and scored the last goal in the team's 5–0 victory over Philippine Navy in the 2013 UFL Cup group stage.
 Green Archers finished third in the tournament.

 In the 2014 league season, Lopez Mendy played as a midfielder.
 On 23 January, on an assist provided by Chieffy Caligdong, he scored the second goal in a 2–2 draw with Philippine Army.
 He then scored on the fourth minute in an eventual 4–1 loss to Stallion on 25 February.
 On 22 March, he scored the Archers' first goal in a 2–1 comeback win against Loyola Meralco Sparks.
 In the next match, on 27 March, he scored a brace in the 2–1 victory over Team Socceroo, with the second goal scored in the 89th minute.
 He then scored a consolation goal in another 4–1 loss to Stallion on 10 April.
 He then scored a brace and registered an assist in the following match, a 4–2 win over Philippine Army.
 On 29 April, he scored a brace in a 2–1 win over Pasargad, with the first goal scored on the 8th minute.
 On 3 May, he converted the penalty to equalize 1–1 with Loyola Meralco Sparks.
 A month later, on 3 June, he scored a brace in the 2–0 win over Kaya.
 He netted another brace in the first half of their 3–0 win over Philippine Army on 19 June, their second to the last match of the season.
 Lopez Mendy ended the season with 15 goals.

 During the first UFL All-Star Weekend held on 25 April 2015, Lopez Mendy played in the Philippines vs the Rest of the World exhibition game.
 He was named man of the match for scoring a hat-trick in the second half as the foreigners won 5–4.